 Inherited pseudocholinesterase deficiency

-Inherited pseudocholinesterase deficiency is caused by a defect in the butyrylcholinesterase (BCHE) gene.
+Inherited pseudocholinesterase deficiency is caused by a change in the butyrylcholinesterase (BCHE) gene.
 This gene provides the instructions to make the pseudocholinesterase enzyme that's needed to break down choline esters.
 If you have this changed gene, either you don't produce this enzyme or the enzyme does not work well.

-Genetic testing can reveal whether you have this abnormal gene.
-To have the condition, you must inherit two abnormal genes ― one from each of your parents (autosomal recessive inheritance).
-If you inherit only one abnormal gene, you won't have the condition.
-However, you may process choline esters at a slower rate than those without an abnormal gene.
+Genetic testing can show whether you have this gene change.
+To have pseudocholinesterase deficiency, you must inherit two affected genes ― one from each of your parents (autosomal recessive inheritance).
+If you inherit only one affected gene, you won't have the disorder.
+But you may process choline esters at a slower rate than people who don't have an affected gene.

-With one abnormal gene, you are a carrier and you can pass the abnormal gene to your children.
-But they won't develop the condition unless they also inherit an abnormal gene from the other parent.
+With one affected gene, you are a carrier and can pass the gene change to your children.
+But they won't develop the disorder unless they also inherit an affected gene from the other parent.

 Acquired pseudocholinesterase deficiency

-Pseudocholinesterase deficiency can be acquired as a result of conditions that reduce production of the pseudocholinesterase enzyme, such as chronic infections, kidney or liver disease, malnutrition, severe burns, cancer, or pregnancy.
-Certain drugs also can reduce production of the enzyme.
+You can develop pseudocholinesterase deficiency as a result of conditions that cause you to make less of the pseudocholinesterase enzyme.
+These conditions include chronic infections, kidney or liver disease, malnutrition, severe burns, cancer, or pregnancy.
+Certain medications also can reduce production of the enzyme.
 Acquired pseudocholinesterase deficiency is not inherited and cannot be passed to your children.

 Your risk of having pseudocholinesterase deficiency is higher if you or a first-degree relative, such as a parent, child or sibling, has:

-- A history of an event during anesthesia that is suspected to be pseudocholinesterase deficiency
+- A history of a problem during anesthesia that is suspected to be caused by pseudocholinesterase deficiency

-Evaluating your risk of pseudocholinesterase deficiency allows your anesthesiologist to avoid certain drugs, if needed.
+Evaluating your risk of pseudocholinesterase deficiency allows your health care provider to avoid certain muscle relaxants, if needed.

-Pseudocholinesterase deficiency may be suspected when you have problems recovering muscle control and breathing after receiving the muscle relaxant succinylcholine or mivacurium as part of anesthesia.
-A blood test can be done to measure pseudocholinesterase enzyme activity.
+Pseudocholinesterase deficiency may be suspected when you have problems recovering muscle control and breathing after you get the muscle relaxant succinylcholine as part of anesthesia.
+A blood test can tell if you have enough of the pseudocholinesterase enzyme.

-To diagnose inherited pseudocholinesterase deficiency, the abnormal gene that causes the condition are identified using genetic testing.
+To diagnose inherited pseudocholinesterase deficiency, the gene change that causes the disorder is identified using genetic testing.
 A sample of your blood is collected and sent to a lab for analysis.
-Ask your doctor if family members should be tested before surgery as well.
+Ask your health care provider if family members should be tested before surgery as well.

-If you have pseudocholinesterase deficiency, the health care provider who gives you anesthesia (anesthesiologist) can avoid succinylcholine that may trigger prolonged muscle relaxation and choose other muscle relaxants instead.
+If you have pseudocholinesterase deficiency, the health care provider who gives you anesthesia (anesthesiologist) can avoid succinylcholine that may trigger prolonged muscle relaxation.
+The anesthesiologist can choose other muscle relaxants instead.

 There is no cure for pseudocholinesterase deficiency.
-If you have the condition and you receive muscle relaxants that prolong your anesthesia recovery, you'll likely need medical assistance.
-If needed, a machine that takes over the work of breathing (mechanical ventilation support and sedation are provided while you recover and start breathing on your own.
+If you have the disorder and you receive a muscle relaxant that prolongs your anesthesia recovery, you'll likely need medical assistance.
+If needed, a machine that takes over the work of breathing (mechanical ventilation support) and sedation are provided while you recover and start breathing on your own.
 This may take several hours.

-With pseudocholinesterase deficiency, you may also be sensitive to other drugs and chemicals.
+With pseudocholinesterase deficiency, you may also be sensitive to other medications.
 These can include local numbing medications, also called local anesthetics.
 Examples are procaine, tetracaine, benzocaine and cocaine.

 If you've been diagnosed with pseudocholinesterase deficiency, wear a medical alert bracelet or necklace and carry a wallet card.
 This lets health care professionals know of your risk, especially in an emergency.